 (colour or b/w print or 35mm film or negative)

-Bulk discount applied to 50 or more prints $2.00 /scan
+Bulk discount applied to 50 or more scanned items $3.50 /scan

 Basic color cast corrections and minor damage repair only

-Major editing of significantly damaged photos will be price on application
+prices for major editing of significantly damaged photos may also be subject to price on application

-(sometimes those types of photos can take a long time to edit properly)
+(sometimes those types of photos can take a very long time to edit properly)